 Building community and communication through involvement

 The Westridge Parent Association (WPA) provides volunteer opportunities where parents can share their talents and expertise and support school activities.
-The Parent Association promotes a sense of community among parents, students, and the school.
+The WPA promotes a sense of community among parents, students, and the school.

-Parents of all enrolled Westridge students are members of the Westridge Parent Association and are welcome at all meetings.
-The WPA meetings take place on campus throughout the school year and feature speakers who provide a forum for discussion of issues pertinent to the education and parenting of young women.
+Parents of all enrolled Westridge students are members of the WPA and are welcome at all meetings.
+WPA meetings take place on campus throughout the school year and feature speakers who provide a forum for discussion of issues pertinent to the education and parenting of young women.

-Through Parent Association activities, parents provide valuable support of annual events such as the Summer Opportunities Fair, Yam Festival, and other school activities supporting athletics, drama, and music.
+Through WPA activities, parents provide valuable support of annual events such as the Summer Opportunities Fair, Yam Festival, and other school activities supporting athletics, drama, and music.
 The parent-run Tiger Tail Boutique, Used Uniform Sales, and Lower and Middle School Parent-Daughter events remain favorites among parents.

-The Westridge Parent Association has an Executive Board that meets monthly.
+The WPA has an Executive Board that meets monthly.
 Grade level representatives and committee chairs make up the core of the leadership team.
 Parent volunteers are needed throughout the year to support various events and activities.

 To learn more about the parent role in the Westridge community, please review the Student/Parent Handbook.

 The WPA has established a Multicultural Parent Collaborative (MPC) and a Dads’ Club to further inclusivity.
 The MPC addresses issues within a diverse community, establishing greater communication and understanding among our families and the school.
 One of the special objectives of the MPC is to provide parents of different cultural backgrounds and native languages with a supportive community to help them understand and support their daughter’s Westridge experience and to engage in school life.
 The goal of the Dads’ Club is to enhance the involvement of fathers in their daughter’s school life and provide a comfortable environment for dads to connect with one another and find a place in our community.